 Happy Easter!
 If you've been reading my posts this week, you've probably detected a theme.
 All week, I've been trying to identify with Jesus' week, and see if it has any application to what I'm going through.
-So far, my main conclusion has seemed to be that I have better friends than Jesus did.
-But his real friends came through for him in the end, as you are for me.

 Sorry for the length of Friday's post.
 Don't expect today's to be any shorter.
 Even only focusing on two aspects of Jesus' crucifixion on Friday, (along with explaining the whole of Christian doctrine!
 What was I thinking?) the internet still ran out of space.
 The same is true for the Resurrection, of course, and I'm going to limit my focus today as well.
 I'm not going to attempt to prove the resurrection of Christ in this post.
 I try to do that in my Bible Blog posts on the Resurrection.
 You can see my post on Mark's version here, Matthew's version here, and Luke's version here.
 My post on Matthew includes the plot by the religious leaders to spread the lie that Jesus' disciples had stolen his body.
 My post on Luke includes Jesus' encounter with two disciples on the road to Emmaus after he rose.

 I regret not having commented on John's account yet.
 I wish I had, because his account is the most personal.
 His whole book is a more personal account of his time with Jesus than the others.
 He was Jesus' best friend, and they were also probably related.
 More on that later.